 I had a weaver say to me online, “I follow you because of your values.”
 I don’t know this person besides the context of my online presence and it took me a little by surprise.
 I’m not sure that I’ve made my values plain.
 The breadth of my social media footprint is pretty much weaving, goats, and travel.
 For the most part, I personally don’t find social media and online forums a very satisfying place to have a meaningful conversation.
 I’m not good at it.

 All my experiences of racism is as a visitor, not a resident.
 I can walk in and out of that space as I choose.
-That is what it means to be white.
+That is what it means to be white and heterosexual.
 I live in a diverse community in New Mexico that is economically challenged and culturally rich.
 I am often one of the only one of a few visibly white people in the room.
 I get that the space I take up isn’t equal and honestly sometimes I have no idea how to act or what to do, so I just try and listen more than I talk and amplify others voices instead of using my own.
 Sometimes I’ve found that trying isn’t the answer, but giving way.
 Sometimes I succeed and sometimes I fail.

 It is within this context that I live my life—appealing to our better angels and not feeding the trolls.
 This stuff is messy, really messy, and most change is.
 History makes neat work of it, but lived experience is much different.